Lu Yin (Eastern Wu): Role in the Sun He–Sun Ba succession struggle

 At the time, Lu Yin had been assigned to a position in Wuchang (武昌; present-day Ezhou, Hubei) and was about to leave the imperial capital, Jianye (present-day Nanjing, Jiangsu).
 When he went to bid Sun He farewell, Sun He publicly declined to meet him.
 However, Sun He later disguised himself and sneaked into Lu Yin's carriage to discuss with him how to safeguard his position as Crown Prince.
 They decided to seek help from Lu Yin's relative Lu Xun, a senior general who later became the third Imperial Chancellor of Wu.
 Lu Xun then wrote a memorial to Sun Quan to dissuade him from replacing Sun He with Sun Ba.
 Sun Quan was surprised to receive Lu Xun's memorial and he thought that Yang Zhu revealed the details of their private conversation.
 When Yang Zhu insisted that he did not, Sun Quan ordered him to find out how Lu Xun knew about it.
 Yang Zhu then deduced that it must have been Lu Yin who told Lu Xun in Wuchang.
 Sun Quan then sent a messenger to check with Lu Xun, who confirmed that it was Lu Yin who told him.

 Sun Quan then ordered Lu Yin to be arrested and interrogated.
 While being tortured during interrogation, Lu Yin refused to reveal that it was actually the servant who told them, so as to protect Sun He and prevent him from being implicated.
 Instead, he lied that it was Yang Zhu who told them about it.
 Sun Quan then ordered Yang Zhu to be arrested and interrogated as well.
 Yang Zhu, unable to withstand the torture, falsely admitted that he told Lu Yin.
 As Sun Quan had already suspected that it was Yang Zhu who leaked the secret, he became even more convinced after hearing Yang Zhu's false confession, so he executed Yang Zhu and released Lu Yin.
+(Note: In his Zizhi Tongjian Kaoyi, Sima Guang was skeptical of the account found in Wu Lu; he opinioned that Yang Zhu died after Sun He was deposed as crown prince.
+Sima probably based his opinion on Sun Ba's biography in Sanguozhi, which recorded that Yang Zhu's corpse was dumped into a river after Sun He was deposed and Sun Ba was forced to commit suicide.)